 Wanna go fishing? looking for studded wading boots?
 And worried if wading boots studs are necessary for freestone rivers and streams? if your favorite wading boots will hold up against slippery rocks?
 Or will you fall on your face and spend the rest of the season icing those bruises?

 Nope, I won’t let that happen to you!

 With years of experience, I have gathered quite a lot of wisdom, traction-wise.
 I know for a fact what lifesaver studded wading boots can be.
 They give phenomenal grip and are pretty simple to use once you are educated right.

 I was once an amateur fly fisher too; have had my fair share of tumbles and injuries due to losing grip over those evil slick rocks.
 I don’t know how those little devils do it- you lose focus for a second, and these rocks push your feet into the water.
-And with time i have realized the importance of studded wading boots.
+And with time I have realized the importance of wading boots studs.

 With this guide on studded wading boots, you’ll be able to wade through any stream without fear.

 - How to Install Studs in Your Wading Boots?

 What Are Studded Wading Boots?